-Fire extinguishers not only need to be within easy access.
-The also need to be properly and safely stored to keep them in proper working order.
+Fire extinguishers not only need to be easily accessible but they to be properly and safely stored.
+Ensuring proper placement and storage ensures that the fire extinguisher remains in proper working order.

 Here are three best practices for storing fire extinguishers in the workplace.

 Fire extinguisher location is critical to ensuring that an extinguisher is always easily accessible in the event of a fire.
 The location and distance requirements for fire extinguishers are based on the size of the area, the type of fire extinguishers, and the locations of potential hazards.

 Keep these best practices in mind:

 - Know the right type of fire extinguisher for different areas of your workplace, depending on the hazards (ordinary combustible materials, flammables, electrical equipment, etc.)

 - Check the maximum travel distance required by code.
 This refers to the farthest a person should need to travel before reaching an extinguisher, and it differs depending on the class of extinguishers and the hazard type.

 - Pay careful attention to areas of higher fire risk like IT server rooms and oil fryers.

 Store extinguishers in the proper position and temperature

 Most modern extinguishers are rated to perform properly at a wide temperature range.
 For example, Kidde specifies that their extinguishers should be stored in temperatures ranging from -40 degrees F to 120 degrees F.